 If there are VHS movies that you want to keep, why not consider converting these to CDs

 TIP #3: Get items off of the floor with a wall mounted magazine rack.
 Some wall racks can even be used for children’s books.
 Or, use a magazine rack that doubles as a side table to save space.
 Remember, double duty is king!

 TIP #4: Use large lidded baskets which can also double as a coffee/side table, to corral blankets, extra pillows, or toys.
 Below is 4-compartment storage ottoman that I use in my living space.
 It serves as a foot rest, buffet/tray table, and storage.

 Day 4: Set boundaries

 After all this work, the last thing you want, is to end up right back where you started.
 So take a moment and think about how you can avoid falling into the same pattern.
-Look around your living/family room and assign a designated place for:
+Look around your family room and assign a designated place for:

-TIP #5: If your living space is located quite a distance from the bedrooms, office, and mail station, etc., try using a stair basket to catch the items that belong in another room.
+Finally, iIf your living space is located quite a distance from other main rooms of the home, try using a stair basket to catch the items that belong in another room.
 Then at the end of the night, the basket can be picked up and items returned to their proper place.
 Again, enlist the help of family members to take turns, emptying the basket each night.
-Remember…it takes a village…
+Remember…it takes a village.